-- Temperature is greater than 101° F. - The cough, wheezing, or breathing difficulty becomes worse or does not improve even when taking medications. - You have Chest Pain. - Sputum (spit) changes from clear to yellow, green, grey, or becomes bloody. - You are not able to perform normal activities. - WOUND CARE: - Wounds include cuts, scrapes, bites, abrasions, or puncture wounds.
-If the wound begins to bleed, apply pressure over - If the wound begins to bleed, apply pressure over the wound with a clean bandage and elevate the wound above the heart for 5 to 10 minutes. - Unless instructed otherwise, clean the wound twice daily with soapy water, and keep the - wound dry.
-It is safe to take a shower but do not place the wound in bath or dish water. • See a physician for a tetanus shot if it has been - 10 years or more since your last one.
-Call or see a physician, go to the emergency - department, or call 911 immediately if: • See the Extremity Injury instructions. - Temperature is greater than 101° F. - Bruising, swelling, or pain gets worse or bleeding is not controlled as directed above. - Any signs of infection, such as reduced above.
-Any signs of infection, such as reduces, drainage of yellow fluid or pus, red streaks extending from the wound, or a bad smell is noted.
+- Temperature is greater than 101° F. - The cough, wheezing, or breathing difficulty becomes worse or does not improve even when taking medications. - You have Chest Pain. - · Sputum (spit) changes from clear to yellow, green, grey, or becomes bloody. - · You are not able to perform normal activities.
+WOUND CARE: - · Wounds include cuts, scrapes, bites, abrasions, - or puncture wounds.
+If the wound begins to bleed, apply pressure over - the wound with a clean bandage and elevate the wound above the heart for 5 to 10 minutes - · Unless instructed otherwise, clean the wound twice daily with soapy water, and keep the wound dry.
+It is safe to take a shower but do - not place the wound in bath or dish water. · See a physician for a tetanus shot if it has been - 10 years or more since your last one.
+Call or see a physician, go to the emergency - department, or call 911 immediately if: See the Extremity Injury instructions. - Temperature is greater than 101° F. - · Bruising, swelling, or pain gets worse or bleeding is not controlled as directed above. - Any signs of infection, such as redness, drainage of yellow fluid or pus, red streaks extending from the wound, or a bad smell is noted.